LutfiArrasyid/Bootcamp-QA---Mobile-Automation/README.md

-# Bootcamp-QA---Mobile-Automation
+# Bootcamp-QA--Mobile-Automation
-Mobile Automation use Appium
+Mobile Automation using Appium

+use Scrcpy for mirroring android device